GabezRules/KrakowRestaurants_analysis/README.md

   * analysis of the files where I will try to answer the questions asked before
   * a ML model to predict the rating of the restaurant based on location and options like cuisine type or prices

-Technologies used so far: Python 3, Selenium, BeautufilSoup, Matplotlib, Seaborn
+Technologies used so far: Python 3, Selenium, BeautufilSoup, Matplotlib, Seaborn, Pandas, Numpy

 # How to use scrapper: